reflex-dev/reflex/README.md

 $ pc init
 ```

+When you run this command for the first time, we will download and install `bun` automatically, it will spend 1-3 minutes to finish.

-This initializes a template app in your new directory.
+This command initializes a template app in your new directory.
 You can run this app in development mode:
 ```
 $ pc run
 ```

 You should see your app running at http://localhost:3000.
-(Note that the port may be different if you have another app running on port 3000)
+(Note that the port may be different if you have another app running on port 3000, please notice the terminal output)

 Now you can modify the source code in `my_app_name/my_app_name.py`.
 Pynecone has fast refreshes so you can see your changes instantly when you save your code.